-Some questions in the \emph{StackOverflow} dump are marked as duplicates of each other; usually a post A is a duplicate of another post B if \emph{StackOverflow} moderators have deemed the question in post A to be equivalent to the question in post B. We selected duplicated questions that contain an accepted answer (in post B) and a code snippet or traceback, getting 1369 questions that we use for evaluation.
+\textbf{Evaluation Set}.
+Some questions in the \emph{StackOverflow} dump are marked as duplicates; usually post A is a duplicate of post B if \emph{StackOverflow} moderators have deemed the question in post A to be equivalent to the question in post B. We selected duplicated questions that contain an accepted answer (in post B) and a code snippet or traceback, getting $1369$ questions that we use for evaluation.
 We use a union of the ``\emph{code}'' and ``\emph{error}'' fields from post A as query and ``\emph{best\_answer}'' from post B as the ground truth document.